Towards One-step Causal Video Generation via Adversarial Self-Distillation: Methodology

 \subsection{First-Frame Enhancement}

 Existing causal video generation methods typically employ a uniform number of denoising steps for each frame.
 However, in causal generation process, the quality of subsequent frames is critically dependent on the preceding frames.
 The quality defects in earlier frames are highly likely to be propagated throughout the rest of the sequence.
 This is particularly true for the first frame, which has no prior context and must synthesize a high-quality initial state from a zero-data starting point.
 Consequently, the generation of the first frame requires dedicated attention to mitigate accumulated error and ensure high overall video quality.
 Fig.~\ref{fig:FFE} shows the similarity of predicted $\hat{x}_0$ for different video frames across various denoising steps.
 It reveals that the first frame has low similarity across steps, indicating that each denoising step is crucial.
-In contrast, subsequent frames exhibit higher similarity, suggesting a greater redundancy that makes them more suitable for few-step prediction.
+In contrast, subsequent frames exhibit higher similarity, suggesting a greater redundancy that makes them more suitable for a few-step prediction.
+These results are based on the Self Forcing model and are consistent across multiple prompt variants and random seeds.
+We include additional results across scenarios in the Appendix \Cref{sec:trajectory_sim_across_scenarios}.

-Based on this observation, we propose a novel Frist-Frame Enhancement (FFE) denoising strategy, as detailed in Alg.~\ref{alg:inference}.
+Based on this observation, we propose a novel First-Frame Enhancement (FFE) denoising strategy, as detailed in Alg.~\ref{alg:inference}.
 The first frame undergoes a more intensive denoising process, requiring a minimum of four steps, while subsequent frames can be generated with a significantly reduced number of steps, such as one or two.
 This frame-based control allows us to enhance the quality of the generated video in the few-step scenario.